unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleState.md

     ![A screenshot of a breakpoint added in Visual Studio](../Assets/SimpleState-2.jpg)

-    MVUX's analyzers will read the `HallCrowdednessModel` and will generate a special model-proxy called `BindableHallCrowdednessModel`, which provides binding capabilities for the View and performs all Update message for us, to keep the `IState` up to date.
+    MVUX's analyzers will read the `HallCrowdednessModel` and will generate a special bindable proxy called `BindableHallCrowdednessModel`, which provides binding capabilities for the View and performs all Update message for us, to keep the `IState` up to date.

     In addition, MVUX reads the `Save` method, and generates in the bindable Model a command named `Save` that can be used from the View, which is invoked asynchronously.